Terra Linda High School

 Terra Linda High School (also known as TLHS and more commonly known as TL) is a public secondary school located in Terra Linda, San Rafael, California, United States.
 In 2006, it was named a California Distinguished School.
 The school is part of the San Rafael City Schools school district.
 The official school mascot is the Trojan.

+Residents of the high school district may choose either Terra Linda High or San Rafael High School.
+The high school district includes San Rafael, Santa Venetia, Lucas Valley-Marinwood, and a portion of Larkspur.

 History

 Terra Linda High School was established in 1960 in its current location on 320 Nova Albion Way.